29satnam/ASUS-Z170k_GTX1050_Hackintosh/README.md

 # Hackintosh built on Skylake Asus-Z170k and Sapphire RX580 Pulse 8GB GPU
 ![alt text](https://raw.githubusercontent.com/29satnam/Skylake-RX580-Hackintosh/master/simage.png)

+### Open-Core
+  - I removed the MBL, SystemSerialNumber and SystemUUID for privacy.
+You can look one for yourself.

 ### What works?

   - Multi-Monitor with full acceleration